input-output-hk/marlowe-doc/docs/getting-started/using-the-javascript-editor.md

 Even though we use the term "JavaScript," the Marlowe *Script framework* is written in TypeScript.
 Although JavaScript is a subset of TypeScript, programmers with limited TypeScript expertise are advised to learn the basics of TypeScript before using the Marlowe "JavaScript" code.

-> POINTS TO ADDRESS:
->
-> * How does this impact the use of the Marlowe "JavaScript" code, such as potential issues or errors that may arise if the code is not written with TypeScript in mind?
->
-> * Provide some resources or links to help programmers learn the basics of TypeScript to help them better understand and work with the Marlowe codebase.

 ## For experienced JavaScript developers

 You can use the embedded JavaScript editor to write Marlowe code.